 Republicans Greg Olivera and Michael Sinneck this November will be looking to preserve two GOP-elected seats on the council from Democrats Peter Pappas and Michele Batista.
 All four candidates will run unopposed in the June primaries.

-The seats currently held by Republican Councilwoman Patricia Connolly, who has decided not to run for reelection, and Conservative Party Councilwman Don Grasso, who was elected to office as a Republican but recently switched parties after falling out of favor with GOP leaders, will be up for grabs this fall.
+The seats currently held by Republican Councilwoman Patricia Connolly, who has for reelection, and Conservative Party Councilwman Don Grasso, who was elected to office as a Republican but recently switched parties after falling out of favor with GOP leaders, will be up for grabs this fall.
 Grasso said in an email Tuesday that his re-election plans, if any, were "still up in the air."

 "At the local election level, it’s all about name recognition and knowing people in town regardless of the party," Republican Party Chairman Rich Dunne said.

 Olivera currently sits on the Tourism Commission and has been involved with several recreation programs, Dunne said.

 Sinneck, meanwhile, chairs the Environmental Commission and is on the Planning Board, Dunne added.